How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 Anonymous candidate screening

 To avoid bias in your application reviews and screening process, consider using an anonymous candidate screening tool or integration that works with your ATS to screen applicants, rather than shortlisting people manually.
 Various integrations, like MeVitae, redact resumes to help eliminate bias from the review process.
+Similarly, other integrations like Criteria or Eightfold use anonymous candidate screening paired with data to help you eliminate unconscious bias by matching candidates with the specific skills and experience you’re looking for.

 - Is the tool transparent and fair in how it screens and reviews applications?